BansheeStudio/PokemonWildsGen3Overhaul/README.md

 !!!PLEASE READ THIS!!!

 THIS VERSION IS FOR WILDS 0.8 NOT 0.9 SAVES MIGHT NOT BE COMPATIBLE WITH 0.9 AS IT ADDS IN CUT CONTENT SUCH AS MISSING MONS & MIGHT NOT EVEN ALLOW SAVES TO WORK ON 0.9 THERE WILL HOW EVER BE A 0.9 VERSION OF THIS MOD AND WE ALSO PLAN TO LEAVE THIS UP AS A CLASSIC VERSION FOR USERS THAT STILL PLAY ON 0.8

-DOWNLAOD THE LATIST VERSION HERE https://github.com/BansheeStudio/PokemonWildsGen3Overhaul/releases
+!!!DOWNLOAD THE LATEST VERSION HERE!!! https://github.com/BansheeStudio/PokemonWildsGen3Overhaul/releases

-Any issues please do submit them on this github page and our staff will get around to answering then when we have time also please understand this is a freetime project we do in our freetime so there might be delay with responding but we will try our best to answer and fix issues
+For any issues you encounter please submit them on this github page and our staff will get around to answering them when we have the time, also please understand this is a project we do in our freetime so there might be a delay with responses.
+We will try our best to answer and fix issues!

-This total-converison mod aims to replace all of wilds' assets with those of the Gen 3 games.
+This total-converison mod aims to replace all of Wilds' assets with those of the Gen 3 games.
 Currently the pack is still in development and is subject to change as new updates are released.

-Please check frequently to see if there has been an update.
+!!!
+Please check frequently to see if there has been an update !!!

-Please check releases for latest version
+Please check releases for latest version.

 WE NEED YOU'RE HELP - RECOLOURING OR RESPRITES FOR BATTLE SPRITES IF YOU WANT TO CONTRIBUTE THEN GREAT WE NEED GEN 3 PKMN BATTLE SPRITES